mrkazawa/border-chain/README.md

 ```

 This will run the `vendor` authentication server.
-The server will wait for `device` authentication requsts from the `gateway`.
+The server will wait for `device` authentication requests from the `gateway`.

 #### Running the `gateway` ####